A1esandr/tictactoe/testcases.md

 After launch player must select type of value for game

 If player select wrong type of value - print error and ask for new select

+Show the field with coordinates to user after select value

+Show to user welcome message for bet with short instruction about coordinates

+Get input for bet from user